aliaksandr-s/prototyping-with-clojure/tutorial/chapter-05/05-Registration and authentication.md

 The first part is really similar to registration.
 We go to `/login` page and submit login form with user credentials.
 Next we validate form data on the server side.
 If it's not correct we return the form back with appropriate errors.
 If it's correct we try to get user data form the database.
 If there is no such user or password is wrong we return login form with errors back to the client.
 If everything is correct we add the `:identity` field to the session.
 Then each request that should be protected will be wrapped with `wrap-restricted` middleware.
 That middleware just checks if a session has`:identity` field.
 If it has that field than everything is okay and our request will be passed to the next handler.
 If there is no `:identity` field we will be redirected back to the `/login` page.

 Let's start with the `login.html` template first.
 It's pretty similar to `register.html` just two inputs a button and a link.
+And we just added an extra success message that will be shown right after registration.

 ```clojure
 {% extends "auth.html" %}